MadibaGroup/2024-Gadgets/content/docs/gadgets/mult1.md

 ### Zero-Knowledge

 We prove that the above protocol is zero-knowledge when $\mathsf{PolyCommit}_\mathsf{Ped}$ (from the KZG paper) is used for the polynomial commitments.
-We do so by constructing a probabilistic polynomial time simulator $S$ that knows the trapdoor $\tau$, which, for every (possibly malicious) verifier $V$​, can output a view of the execution of the protocol that is indistinguishable from the view produced by the real execution of the program.
+We do so by constructing a probabilistic polynomial time simulator $S$ that knows the trapdoor $\tau$, which, for every (possibly malicious) verifier $V$, can output a view of the execution of the protocol that is indistinguishable from the view produced by the real execution of the program.

 The simulator $S$ choose arbitrary values for ${\mathsf{Poly}_\mathsf{Arr}(\tau)}$ and ${\mathsf{Poly}_\mathsf{Acc}(\tau)}$, then computes $g^{\mathsf{Poly}_\mathsf{Arr}(\tau)}$ and $g^{\mathsf{Poly}_\mathsf{Acc}(\tau)}$ to output as the commitments $K_\mathsf{Arr}$ and $ K_\mathsf{Acc}$. $S$ then generates the challenge evaluation pount $\rho$ using string Fiat-Shamir, and computes $Q(\tau)$ using $\rho$ and the values they chose for ${\mathsf{Poly}_\mathsf{Arr}(\tau)}$ and ${\mathsf{Poly}_\mathsf{Acc}(\tau)}$. $S$ outputs the commitment $K_Q = g^{Q(\tau)}$.